learnables/cherry/docs/index.md

 **Features**

+Cherry extends PyTorch with only a handful of new core concepts.

+* PyTorch Modules for reinforcement learning:
+    * `cherry.nn.Policy`:
+    * `cherry.nn.ActionValue`:
+    * `cherry.nn.StateValue`:
+* Data structures for reinforcement learning:
+    * `cherry.Transition`:
+    * `cherry.ExperienceReplay`:

+Cherry also includes additional features, to help implement existing and new RL algorithms.

 * Pythonic and low-level interface *à la* Pytorch.
 * Support for tabular (!) and function approximation algorithms.
 * Various OpenAI Gym environment wrappers.